wp-plugins/wpsc-support-tickets/readme.txt

 * Added: Ability to edit radio, checkboxes, and drop downs
 * Added: Ability to define custom states such as Pending, Need More Info, or any other phrase to describe a ticket state
 * Added: Tons of additional information is sent with each email, such as the user who opened the ticket
-* Fixed: You no longer receive an email when you reply to your own ticket
+* Fixed: You no longer receive an email when you reply to your own ticket (implemented in 4.7.30)
 * Updated: Get rid of delete_ticket.php, reply_ticket.php, and submit_ticket.php and move functionality into /php/publicajax.php
 * Added: The ability to have different custom fields display depending on the selected department while creating a ticket.

+= 4.7.30 =
+* Fixed: You no longer receive an email when you reply to your own ticket

 = 4.7.29 =
 * Added: Automatically changes email address and email sent from name with new settings in the admin panel settings